Students' introduction to copyright

 - The copyright owner allows the work to be used for research and study, e.g. licensed under Creative Commons

-- You are copying or scanning the work under Fair Dealing for Research & Study
+- You are copying or scanning the work under fair dealing for research and study

 - You have the copyright owner's permission